Unim8trix/HyprElite/README.md

    Screenshots last updated <b>11.2024</b>
 </p>

-[TOC]

 # 🗃️ Overview

-This are my script on setting up a HP Elitebook 845 G10 with Arch Linux using Hyprland as window manager my way.
+This are my scripts on setting up a HP Elitebook 845 G10 with Arch Linux using Hyprland as window manager.

 Iam using full disk encryption and secure boot (microsoft ca disabled in bios).
 For automatic Snapshot (by pacman) i use snapper.

-Main usage is Cloud Development, Virtualization and some gaming (Star Citizen)
+Main usage is Cloud Development, Virtualization and some gaming.

 Localisations are for german, so adjust for your own needs.